 One of the only beach clubs in Bali that sits right on the sand, with snorkelling and sunset bonfires.

 This one’s a Bali must-try.
-Not only because it’s got powdery sands and azure ocean, but also because Sundays Beach Club is one of the only beach clubs in Bali that actually sits directly on the beach (as in, your toes are in the sand, all day long).
-To find this beach club, you’ll need to head to The Ungasan (a clifftop resort) then take the cliff-side escalator down to the beach.
+Not only because it’s so breathtakingly beautiful, but also because Sundays Beach Club is one of the only beach clubs in Bali that actually sits directly on the beach (as in, your toes are in the sand, all day long).
+To find this beach club, head to The Ungasan (a clifftop resort) then take the cliff-side escalator down to the beach.
 When you arrive, you get that true ‘welcome to paradise’ feeling, thanks to a heavenly combo of sun, sand and sea.

 A day at Sundays Beach Club really is the ultimate beach experience.
-You can go snorkelling, kayaking and stand-up paddle boarding, or simply kick back in your cabana to graze on delish cocktails and an expert menu from celeb Aussie chef, James Viles.
+You can go snorkelling, kayaking and stand-up paddle boarding, or simply kick back in your cabana to graze on delish cocktails and an expert seaside-inspired menu.
 In fact, the menu is so good, I sometimes come here for lunch alone.
-It’s all about seaside-inspired bites – think mahi mahi tacos, barbecued lobster and wood-fired pizzas.
+Think mahi mahi tacos, barbecued lobster and wood-fired pizzas.
 Oh, and if you stick around until sunset, they light up the beach bonfires for roasting gooey marshmallows!

-Best for: Delicious grazing right on the beach, in-between snorkelling and kayaking.
+Best for: All day lounging right on the beach, with snorkelling, kayaking and great food.

 Entrance fee: General admission starts from IDR 800,000 per adult.